What is CEO Fraud?

 Phishing simulations are an accessible and informative way to show employees how easy it is to be a victim of CEO fraud.

-Using real-world examples and simulated phishing attacks, employees realize why verifying email addresses and confirming requests for funds or tax information is important before responding.
+Using real-world examples and simulated phishing attacks, employees realize why verifying email addresses and confirming requests for funds or tax information is vital before responding.

 Phishing simulations empower your organization with 10 primary benefits against CEO fraud and other cyber security threats: